datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The following section will elaborate on the details of the technical implementation of a RIA store, and the workflow requirements and incentives for researchers.
-Both of them are aimed at making scientific analyses on a compute cluster scale and can be viewed as complimentary but independent.
+Both of them are aimed at making scientific analyses on a compute cluster scale and can be viewed as complementary but independent.

 .. importantnote:: Note on the generality of the described setup